 1/4 cup chicken stock

-1/4 teaspoon dried thyme or 1/8 teaspoon fresh thyme
+1/4 teaspoon dried thyme or 1/8 teaspoon fresh

 Coarse salt or sea salt and freshly-ground pepper